By Dannah Gresh, Founder of True Girl

 Here’s My Invitation..

-Thankfully, the mother who wrote to me tuned into the Revive Our Hearts conference I helped facilitate with Nancy DeMoss Wolgemuth this past weekend.
-And there she heard the hope-filled story of Laura Beth Perry, who lived in terrible gender confusion for more than a decade.
+Thankfully, the mother who wrote to me tuned into a Revive Our Hearts conference I helped facilitate with Nancy DeMoss Wolgemuth.
+And there she heard the hope-filled story of Laura Perry Smalts, who lived in terrible gender confusion for more than a decade.
 But God set her free with His truth.

 I will not soon forget the power of God’s hope pouring over women as I stood on stage next to Laura (and Mary Kassian) while she prayed over women whose loved ones are deeply confused.